luxfhe/docs/fhenix/docs/devdocs/FhenixJS/Permits.md

 parameter, that's a good sign that we should use a `permit` to manage and create user permissions.

-Out-of-the-box, Fhenix Solidity libraries come with a basic access control scheme.
+Out-of-the-box, luxfhe Solidity libraries come with a basic access control scheme.
 This helps contracts perform a basic check for ownership of an account.

 To confirm whether the recipient is authorized, EIP712 signatures are employed.
 EIP712 is a standard for Ethereum signed messages that makes it easier to understand the information being signed.
 This allows us to verify that the signer of a given piece of data is the owner of the account they claim to be.